noorjsdivs/chalk-ts/README.md

 ## 🔄 Migration from Chalk

-ChalkTS is designed as a drop-in replacement for chalk:
+chalk-ts is designed as a drop-in replacement for chalk:

 ```typescript
 // Before (chalk)